 Technology

-Following data acquisition, the signals are reconstructed to form images.
-Fluence correction is applied to account for reduction in light fluence at depth.
-Spectral analysis then separates the contribution of different chromophores – both intrinsic (e.g., hemoglobin, melanin, lipids) and extrinsic (e.g., fluorescent probes, nanoparticles).
-Finally, the image is filtered to enhance anatomical features.
-All steps can be performed in real time.
+After acquisition, the raw data is reconstructed to form images.
+Spectral analysis then separates the contribution of different chromophores – both intrinsic (e.g., hemoglobin, collagen, melanin, water, lipids) and extrinsic (e.g., indocyanine green (ICG), nanoparticles).
+Finally, anatomical features are enhanced and visualized.

 The complete range of systems